-We would like to thank Or Meir for a helpful discussion regarding the robustness of tensor codes and its relation to local testability.
+We would like to thank Or Meir and Madhu Sudan for helpful discussions regarding the robustness of tensor codes and its relation to local testability, and Michael Ben-Or for raising the issue of tolerant testing.
 The third author would like to thank his advisor Moni Naor for his support and encouragement.